amandakoka/milestone-two/README.md

 </details>

 ### Contact Form:
-- A contact form is available on the "Contact Us" page, enabling users to reach out to the site owner with any concerns or feedback.
+- A contact us link is provided in the footer.
+When clicked a contact form is available on the "Contact Us" page, enabling users to reach out to the site owner with any concerns or feedback.
 <details>
 <summary>Screenshots</summary>
 <br>